mhor/php-mediainfo/README.md

 ### Urlencode Config

-By default MediaInfo tries to detect if a URL is already percent-encode and encodes the URL when it's not.
+By default, MediaInfo tries to detect if a URL is already percent-encode and encodes the URL when it's not.
 Setting the `'urlencode'` config setting to `true` forces MediaInfo to encode the URL despite the presence of percentage signs in the URL.
 This is for example required when using pre-signed URLs for AWS S3 objects.